vmario89/Attraccess/docs/user/resources/iots/mqtt/mqtt-deployment.md

 ## Overview

-The MQTT integration allows Attraccess to publish resource usage status changes to MQTT brokers.
+The MQTT integration allows FabAccess to publish resource usage status changes to MQTT brokers.
 This enables integration with IoT devices, home automation systems, and other systems that support MQTT.

 ## Production Deployment Considerations